Schools

 In particular, some parents are frustrated that the district is moving ahead with upgrading school buildings before getting public input on which schools to close amid shrinking enrollment.
 District officials maintain that the schools selected for seismic upgrades aren’t candidates for closure.

-As it successfully stumped for its $1.83 billion school bond in May, the Portland School Board passed a resolution pledging seismic retrofits for eight to 10 schools “assessed to pose the greatest risk of injury or death in a significant seismic event.”
+As it successfully stumped for its $1.83 billion school bond last May, the Portland School Board passed a resolution pledging seismic retrofits for eight to 10 schools “assessed to pose the greatest risk of injury or death in a significant seismic event.”
 That resolution also asks the district to deliver a seismic plan for how it will make dozens of other buildings safer in an earthquake.

-“I expected the formula would get tweaked again and instead you’re moving forward with a formula that is completely tone deaf,” said Afton Wilcox, a public commenter.
+“I expected the formula would get tweaked again, and instead you’re moving forward with a formula that is completely tone deaf,” said Afton Wilcox, a public commenter.
 “I don’t know if you’re rushing the process to receive your grant dollars, but all the funds in question and allocation thereof need to clearly and transparently address meaningful retrofits, save the most lives, [and] provide disaster resources to communities that don’t get retrofits.”

 Wilcox added that the district shouldn’t pick which schools to upgrade until it’s heard from the public about which schools to close.
-“Unreinforced masonry and other high risk buildings should be considered for consolidation,” Wilcox said.
+“Unreinforced masonry and other high-risk buildings should be considered for consolidation,” Wilcox said.

 Joanna Hou